vijaykankane/terraform-ALB-ASG-Private-EC2-nginx/README.md

 README — Private ALB + ASG + S3 Endpoint Setup

+please go under dev folder and configure your bucket/key/dynamo db table and in dev.tfvars your enviornmetn and region in variables then use init / apply with tfvar file and destroy once tested. its end to end working code for the nginx.

+Activities achieved by the terraform code with modular approch

 Create VPC — 10.50.0.0/16 VPC with DNS hostnames and DNS resolution enabled.

 Create Public Subnets — Three public subnets for ALB and NAT gateway placement.